beingakhilasince2001/javascript-core/README.md

 # javascript-core
-Deep dive into core JavaScript concepts with examples and implementations. hello intial learning commit
+Deep dive into core JavaScript concepts with examples and implementations of mini projects